j-jayes/replication-power-for-progress/README.md

 - [ ] **No data can be made** publicly available.
 - [ ] Confidential data used in this paper and not provided as part of the public replication package will be preserved for \_\_\_ years after publication, in accordance with journal policies.

+### Details on Cleaning Script

+The cleaning script is provided in the `programs/` directory.
+The main script is `programs/01_dataprep/main.R`, which runs all data preparation scripts in sequence.
+The scripts clean and merge various datasets, including the 1930 Swedish Census, historical maps, and occupational coding data.
+The final output is a dataset ready for analysis, which can be found in the `data/derived/` directory.

 ### Details on each Data Source

 | Data.Name                                  | Data.Files                             | Location   | Provided | Citation                              |